GenesysCloudBlueprints/simple-ivr-deploy-with-cx-as-code-blueprint/README.md

-# Deploy a simple IVR using Terraform, CX as Code, and Archy (DRAFT - Not ready for complete release)
+# Deploy a simple IVR using Terraform, CX as Code, and Archy

 > View the full [Deploy a simple IVR using Terraform, CX as Code, and Archy](https://developer.mypurecloud.com/blueprints/) article on the Genesys Cloud Developer Center.
 This Genesys Cloud Developer Blueprint provides a simple example of how to deploy a touch-tone based IVR using Terraform, CX as Code, and Archy.